Pukete: History

-Pukete Pa is located in the north of the suburb on a cliff on the Waikato River bank, at the northern end of the riverside Braithwate Park.
-It is thought to have been built by Nga Iwi and later conquered by Ngati Koura The name Pukete comes from a locally made bag used to soak hinau berries in streams to ferment and preserve them.
+Pukete Pā is located in the north of the suburb on a cliff on the Waikato River bank, at the northern end of the riverside Braithwate Park.
+It is thought to have been built by Nga Iwi and later conquered by Ngati Koura.
+The name Pukete comes from a locally made bag used to soak hinau berries in streams to ferment and preserve them.
 The area was confiscated in 1864, after the invasion of the Waikato.
 A double ditch remains to the north of the Pa.
 Carved wooden items, found close to the pā, are in Waikato Museum.
 Habitation was sparse, as one early European traveller noted no other settlement for 15 mi along the Waikato.

 Pukete parish existed from at least 1867, but, until the 1900s, Horotiu was often referred to as Pukete.
-Horotiu railway station changed its name from Pukete on 23 June 1907, when the proposed post office was referred to as Horotiu (Pukete), and the name of Horotiu school changed from Pukete in 1911.
+The Horotiu railway station changed its name from Pukete on 23 June 1907, when the proposed post office was referred to as Horotiu (Pukete), and the name of Horotiu school changed from Pukete in 1911.

 Pukete and neighbouring Te Rapa were important sites for the kauri gum trade of the late 19th/early 20th centuries, being some of the southern-most locations where gum could be found.

-In 2011 Hamilton Libraries compiled a list of street names, showing that most development occurred over about a decade from 1969, that many roads were named after trees and several developers were involved Before long, Pukete School was opened in 1972 and a swimming pool in 1975.
-Rather slower to open were a library in 1999 and Te Manawa Hall in 2002.
+In 2011, Hamilton Libraries compiled a list of street names, showing that most development in Pukete occurred over about a decade from 1969, that many roads were named after trees and several developers were involved.
+Before long, Pukete School was opened in 1972, and a swimming pool in 1975.
+Rather slower to open were a library in 1999, and Te Manawa Hall in 2002.

 Braithwaite Park

-Braithwaite Park was owned by Waikato Hospital Board, who sold it to developers in 1990, the park being transferred to Hamilton City Council on 12 June 1990.
+Braithwaite Park was owned by Waikato Hospital Board, who sold it to developers in 1990, and the park was transferred to Hamilton City Council on 12 June 1990.
 It has a jetty, which is the terminus of a ferry to Hamilton.